ChawinTan/Notes/Authentication/README.md

 #### Access tokens

 Access tokens is used to grant a client access to an API.
 It is about "what are they allowed to do" and is usually build on Oauth2.0.
 They should not be used to authenticate a client since they don't containt any information about the client, hence unable to tell if the user has authenticated and when.

+#### TLS stuff

+One way TLS - TLS client to verify the identity of the TLS server, Front end verify backend Two way TLS - Client can verify the identity of the server while server would then verify the identity of the client